Star Tattoo Ideas: Constellations, Star Clusters, and More

 Stars are, by far, one of the most popular trends in tattoos today.
 They are so popular, in fact, they will probably soon become too popular and therefore end up going out of style.
 Oh well, they rock for now, and there are so many different styles and colors and ways of inking the image onto your skin.

-A variation to the standard filled-in star is the standard star outline.
+A variation to the standard star outline is the standard filled-in star.

 Shooting stars look good all by themselves, but it is also possible to incorporate a word or phrase into the stardust that trails behind them.

 Nautical stars are pretty hot right now.
 The nautical star is a symbol of protection and guidance, primarily used by sailors or soldiers as a way of finding their way home.
 It is characterized by half of all five points being colored black.
 A true nautical star is black and red, but unless you're a diehard sailor to whom accuracy matters, any color will work.

 Star trails, or lines of stars, make great armbands.
 They can wrap around your wrist, ankle, or bicep, or they can accentuate your lower back or hip bones.
 Remember, they don't need to be in a straight line—a little curvature is fine.